maniospas/pygrank/docs/userguide/functional.md

 base algorithms, so a full chain of wrapped algorithms is first defined.

-For example, to apply the sweep procedure on personalized pagerank and normalize the final outputs by dividing with their sum, the object-oriented interface of the library can define a new algorithm per:
+The following example applies the sweep procedure on personalized pagerank and normalize the final outputs by dividing with their sum.
+The library's object-oriented interface is used:

 ```python
 import pygrank as pg